 ABOUT OUR GUESTS:

-Gale Epstein has been designing clothes since the age of twelve.
-She grew up in St. Louis, studied at Washington University, and then came to New York City to attend Parsons School of Design.
-Before starting her own business, she worked for a sweater company.
+Gale Epstein has been designing and selling clothes and accessories since the age of twelve.
+She grew up in St. Louis, studied at Washington University and then came to New York City to attend Parsons School of Design.
+Before starting Hanky Panky she had her own business making her designs for hip NYC boutiques while designing sweaters for a New York women’s sweater brand.
 Now, she is President and Creative Director of Hanky Panky.
-In addition, she is a board member of Glynwood Center in the Hudson Valley, and she serves on the Small Business and Agriculture Advisory Council to the Federal Reserve Bank of New York.
-In her free time, you can find Gale horseback riding or practicing the harp.
+In addition, she is a board member of Sing Sing Prison Museum and a member of WellMet Philanthropy group.
+In her free time, you can find Gale riding or driving her Morgan horses.
 She is also a passionate environmentalist and animal rights advocate.

 A Brooklyn native, Lida Orzeck graduated from Barnard and continued on to earn a PhD in Social Psychology from Teachers College.
 After grad school, she spent a few years working as a researcher, first for the New York Police Department and then for Health and Hospitals Corporation.
-Today, she is Hanky Panky’s Co-CEO.
-In addition, as an experienced cellist and performing arts enthusiast, she sits on the board of a contemporary dance company, Doug Varone and Dancers.
-She is also a board member of the International Organization for Women’s Development and the Southern Poverty Law Center.
-Her philanthropic interests include education, civil rights, and human welfare.
+Today, she is Hanky Panky’s Co-CEO along with Brenda Berger.
+She is also a board member of the Southern Poverty Law Center, the International Organization for Women and Development and is a trustee of Barnard College.
+Advancing equity in educational access and racial fairness are her philanthropic touchstones.

 OTHER GOOD THINGS TO DO, HEAR & READ:

-- LOOK at the original bikini set in the Metropolitan Museum of Art’s permanent collection.
+- LOOK at the original bikini set in the Metropolitan Museum of Art’s Permanent Costume Collection.